Randomizing local accounts on all endpoints

 Technical support is 9/10...
 I have never had an issue with their support.
-My only slight complaint is that you cannot call support; you can only email them.
-However, anytime I have had an issue, they have responded to me within minutes, which is faster than the call times for many vendors.
+Anytime I have had an issue, they have responded to my emails within minutes, which is faster than the call times for many vendors.
 If my issue is critical, then I will call and escalate the issue as quickly as possible.

 This was our first PIM solution.

 For Windows-based systems, the setup is relatively straightforward.
 You will need an account that has the ability to change passwords or manage any endpoint that you want controlled by ERPM.
 For accessing other operating systems, it can be a little more challenging.
 It took some configuring, but we are also randomizing the built-in accounts for our IDRACs, ESXi Hosts (which they just started offering), and some of our more prominent printers.
 We do not do ALL of our printers because every printer requires a different Response File to do the call to randomize the password.
 However, if you can annotate how any system authenticates into the underlying OS, then you can build a Response File that can do the randomization call.